paloma-vm/responsive-final/readme.md

+# My notes
+- I had add px to the image dimensions because the inspector was giving me wierd values and the breakpoints were off (still the case?)

 # Final Assessment

 We have a new image editing app.
 Your job is to style it, make it responsive and as accessible as you can.